shilpagopi/ML/Recap/Statistics/Statistics-IV : FAQ.md

   * We have the information about two different valid samples.
 We can accurately infer if the two samples where drawn from the same population.

 #### 3. What is a p-value, and how is it used in hypothesis testing?
-Answer: A p-value is the probability of observing a test statistic as extreme as, or more extreme than, the one calculated from the sample data, assuming the null hypothesis is true.
+A p-value (0-1) is the probability of observing a test statistic as extreme as, or more extreme than, the one calculated from the sample data, assuming the null hypothesis is true.

 In hypothesis testing, we typically set a significance level (alpha, e.g., 0.05).
-If the p-value is less than alpha, we reject the null hypothesis, suggesting there is sufficient evidence to support the alternative hypothesis.
+* If the p-value is less than alpha, we reject the null hypothesis, suggesting there is sufficient evidence to support the alternative hypothesis.
-If the p-value is greater than alpha, we fail to reject the null hypothesis, meaning there isn't enough evidence to support the alternative.
+* If the p-value is greater than alpha, we fail to reject the null hypothesis, meaning there isn't enough evidence to support the alternative.
+* Low p-value (≤ 0.05) indicates strength against the null hypothesis which means we can reject the null Hypothesis.
+High p-value (≥ 0.05) indicates strength for the null hypothesis which means we can accept the null Hypothesis p-value of 0.05 indicates the Hypothesis could go either way.

 #### 4. Define Type I and Type II errors in hypothesis testing.
 * Type I Error (False Positive): Rejecting a true null hypothesis.
 This means concluding there's an effect or relationship when there isn't one.
 The probability of a Type I error is denoted by α (alpha), the significance level.